syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Dealing-with-Suggestion-Box.md

 {% endtabs %}

 The other way to get a filtered suggestion item is an event called `FilterCollectionChanged`.
-This event is triggered when the SfComboBox suggestions have changed.
+This event is triggered when the SfComboBox suggestions have been changed.
 You can get the filtered items from the `FilterCollectionChanged` event value argument.

 <table>
 <tr>